lammps/lammps/doc/src/Developer_write_pair.rst

      }

-If only the global virial is needed and no energy, then calls to ``ev_tally()`` can be avoided altogether and the global virial can be computed more efficiently from the dot product of the total per-atom force vector and the position vector of the corresponding atom, :math:`\vec{F}\cdot\vec{r}`.
-This has to be done *after* all pair-wise forces are computed and *before* the reverse communication to collect data from ghost atom, since the position has to be the position that was used to compute the force, i.e. *not* the "local" position if that ghost atom is a periodic copy.
+If only the global virial is needed and no energy, then calls to ``ev_tally()`` can be avoided altogether, and the global virial can be computed more efficiently from the dot product of the total per-atom force vector and the position vector of the corresponding atom, :math:`\vec{F}\cdot\vec{r}`.
+This has to be done *after* all pair-wise forces are computed and *before* the reverse communication to collect data from ghost atoms, since the position has to be the position that was used to compute the force, i.e. *not* the "local" position if that ghost atom is a periodic copy.